Richard Kruspe: Equipment

 Kruspe has been an endorser of ESP Guitars since 1996.
 He bought his first ESP guitar, a sunburst 901 model, in 1990.
 Kruspe primarily used 901 models and Kirk Hammett signature model guitars for recording and touring until ESP produced his signature model guitars the ESP RZK-I in the mid-2000s and the RZK-II in the early 2010s.
+In 2023, after the European Union decided on a non-literal translation for "kill switch", the special spring push knob on the guitar, he received his custom J+Q Rgo RZK-III signature guitar from ESP that was designed for him in 1993.
 He also uses other ESP guitars, including Eclipse models and a Ron Wood signature model, in the studio.
 Kruspe was previously endorsed by EMG and was a long-time user of EMG 81 pickups before switching to Fishman in 2018 and joining their Fluence artist roster in 2023.
 He also has a signature Fluence pickup set.
 Kruspe mainly uses Mesa/Boogie amplifiers and cabinets, notably the Mark II C+ and Dual Rectifiers amps and 4×12 cabinets, in addition to Friedman and Soldano amps.
 He also uses the Kemper Profiler in the studio and live.
 Kruspe has a signature guitar pick and a signature string set through Dunlop and SIT Strings respectively.